 - 2. Visually inspect the fluid level. - 3.
-If necessary, add brake fluid until the level reaches MAX.
-Do not fill above this line - 4.
-Use only a DOT 3 brake fluid certified to meet Ford specifications.
+If necessary, add brake fluid from a clean un-opened container until the level reaches MAX.
+Do not fill above this line.

+4. Use only a DOT 3 brake fluid certified to meet Ford specifications.
+Refer to Lubricant specifications in the Capacities and specifications chapter.